nickjourjine/cheap-ultrasonic-speaker/README.md

 3. Do the same to connect the red wire to the + (positive) port on the amplifier IN terminal.

 ### Step 3: Attach the amplifier power source
-**Without plugging the amplifier power source into an outlet**, connect the power source to the VCC terminal on the amplifier.
+**Without plugging the amplifier power source into an outlet**, connect the power source to the terminal labeled VCC on the amplifier.
 As you did above for the IN terminal, loosen the - clamp of the VCC terminal, insert the stripped black wire from the power source, and tighten.
 Do the same for the red wire in the power source and the + clamp of the VCC terminal.

 ### Step 4: Connect the amplifier to the speaker
 Insert the stripped end of the black alligator clip into the - port of the amplilfier's OUT terminal and tighten until secure.
 Do the same for the stripped end of the red alligator clip and the + port.
 The speaker has two little metal tabs sticking up from its back, marked with a + and a -.
 Attach the red alligator clip to the + tab and the black alligator clip to the - tab.